-Since the second World war many misconceptions have come about regarding the Fraternity of Free and Accepted Masons (aka Freemasonry).
+Since the second World war many, many misconceptions have come about regarding the Fraternity of Free and Accepted Masons (aka Freemasonry).
 The most common seems to be how we actually become Freemasons in the first place!
-Hopefully, the following words will help to set the record straight.
+Hopefully, the following words which address several of the popular/common misconceptions will help to set the record straight.

 You Must be Invited to Join!

 Anybody who wishes to become a Freemason MUST approach a Lodge or a suitable sponsor and ask to be considered for membership.
 American Freemasons have a catchy little phrase “2B1ask1”.
 Freemasons are instructed not to invite people to join, the most that we (under the UGLE) are allowed to do is mention to someone that they might enjoy membership (and then only twice).
 This is because a new member must confirm that they have not been approached, co-opted or coerced to join – it must be their own decision as a free man.

 You Must be Related to a Freemason to Join!

 This one is up there with you must be invited and even Grand Lodge is not sure where this particular idea comes from.
 However, it may be that a or some non-Masons were aware that a Freemason may have suggested (as per paragraph above) that his son might like it but that is pure speculation!
 There is absolutely no need for there to have been any of your family connected with Freemasonry in any way if you wish to join.
 Each man that approaches a Lodge is considered on his own merits and reputation.

 If you don’t know a Mason You Can’t Join!